MossyJossy/Phase-1-Project/README.md

 ## Conclusions

 With this analysis, I therefore make the following three recommendations for the beginning of the new Microsoft Movie Production Studio:
-- **First, focus on producing movies with the Genre of Science & Fiction**.
+- First, focus on producing movies with the Genre of Science & Fiction.
 With this high performing genre regarding revenue, it will lead into the stability of the business venture by affording it enough budgets to continue making movies in the future.
-- **Second, the cornerstone of these movies should be based around a PG-13 rating**.
+- Second, the cornerstone of these movies should be based around a PG-13 rating.
 Combining this profitable rating with the previously mentioned genre will give the studio it's best chance at success when first starting out.
--
+- Lastly, once revenue and funds have been accomplished, the studio can diversify into the highly rated genres of Documentary and Art House & International, to start to make a creative impact within the industry.

 ***
 Questions to consider:
 * What would you recommend the business do as a result of this work?